patricklindner/unsecured_webapp/assignment.md

 2. Find the http section in the wireshark's packet inspector called Hyper Transfer Protocol.
 In that section find the cookie section and open it.
 Here you can read all cookies that have been sent in that specific request.
 We are specifically interested in the cookie called JSESSIONID.
    This is the session ID of our victim, which we can use to hijack their session.
-Copy it to your clipboard.
+Copy the value of this cookie to your clipboard.
 3. Open a new browser tab in private mode.
 In this mode, the browser does not share any cookies with the tabs.
    Therefore,
    in private mode, the browser is not logged in the application.